 Brad cringed and glanced at Skyler Swenson for help, who was looking terribly uncomfortable at the time.
 "Er…never mind," he said in a small voice when he realized no one was going to help him out.

 "Oh my God!"
 Lily cried, slamming her notebook against the table so hard, everyone jumped.
 "Yes, James and I were snogging in the hallway earlier.
 Yes, we were kissing in the library.
 Yes, that means we don't hate each other anymore.
 Yes, we are officially in a relationship.
 Yes, that means James broke up with Kristina for me.
 And yes, we have been keeping it a secret!" she cried out, much to the surprise of everyone in the room, including James, who was smirking at her with unexpected pride.
 "Now, are there any other questions!" she barked.

 Twenty-three hands flew into the air.

 Lily groaned and rubbed her forehead in irritation.
 "Let me rephrase that: any questions not dealing with me and James?"

 "That's what I thought!"
 Lily snapped.

-"Now can we please talk about Valentine's Day before I keep you all until midnight tonight?"
+"Now can we please talk about the graduation ball before I keep you all until midnight tonight?"
 James asked.

 No one replied.